|

 This was another home decor and DIY project we completed a few summers ago that I wish we had completed earlier.

-We live in an open concept home and all of our walls are painted in Valspar’s Bistro White.
 Painting a few of the interior doors in Valspar’s Cathedral Stone really helped to add a pop of color to a basic space.

 Choose a Consistent Color Palette For Your Home…

-Choosing a consistent color palette for your home is not always an easy thing to do, I totally get it.
-For years, we struggled with it too.
+Choosing a consistent color palette for your home is not always an easy thing to do.
+I totally get it.

 Style Your Bookshelves…

 The bookcases in our living room are one of my most treasured pieces of furniture.
-I was gobsmacked when my Dad delivered them because they are over 8 feet tall.

-I know bookshelves and hutches can be a bit tricky to decorate but don’t let that stop you from styling them with the pieces and the collections you love.
+I know bookshelves and hutches can be a bit tricky to decorate, but don’t let that stop you from styling them with the pieces and the collections you love.

 You can find our Easy Tips for Styling a Bookcase here.